 Given below are two unprocessed images for reference – shot in NEF, converted in Lightroom with Camera Profile set to Standard, Sharpening and Noise Reduction set to zero.

 Sharpness at infinity and long distances: Some lenses show softness when focused far away or at infinity.
 This lens doesn’t have that problem.
 For example, in the below photo, the Great Indian Hornbill was at a long distance.
 But the image is decently sharp.

 Great Indian Hornbill from Periyar Tiger Reserve with Nikon 200-500mm f5.6E – ISO-400, 1/320s, f/5.6, 500mm, +0.3 step, Nikon D7100.

 But, there can be sample variations.
 So be sure to check while buying.
-Try focusing a distant tree or something like that zoom in to check the details.
+Try focusing a distant tree or something like that and verify the details.

 Comparing with my old lens:

 This is just a small comparison out of curiosity between the new Nikon 200-500mm f5.6E and the old Sigma 150-500mm f5-6.3 bought in 2013.